History of Illinois: Good roads

 In 1905 Illinois had 90,000 miles of dirt roads—locally built as cheaply as possible and badly maintained.
 Most farmers were frozen in place for weeks at a time in the muddy season.
-In the 1890s bicyclist organized and demanded good roads.
+In the 1890s bicyclists organized and demanded good roads.
 After 1900 automobiles started appearing, and experts at the University of Illinois demonstrated that concrete roads were needed.
 The dilemma was the downstate Republican coalition.
 There were multiple well-organized factions, each wanted someone else to pay more of the cost.
 Study after study was made, and almost no roads were upgraded.
 Edward Dunne was elected governor in 1912 when the Republicans split between President William Taft and a new party under ex-President Theodore Roosevelt.
 Dunne was a Chicago Democrat, and was not beholden to any of the downstate factions.
 He realized that good roads would dramatically enhance the Chicago economy, as farmers shipped their crops and animals more cheaply to Chicago.
 In turn, they would buy their household goods mail order from Montgomery Ward and Sears Roebuck based in Chicago.
 Paved roads would benefit, to a greater or lesser extent, all of the downstate factions.
 Dunne’s solution was to impose a new plan that most of the downstate factions could support, pouring in millions of dollars of state money in a long-term program that would upgrade the roads in every county In Illinois.
 Furthermore, when Democrat Woodrow Wilson became president in 1913, Dunne helped convince Congress to add federal money to the spending on roads.
 Good roads became a national priority, and by the 1920s it was a major boost to the economy as the United States took the world lead in automobiles and in good roads.